What inspired you to start OrderUp?

 How did COVID-19 shape your role as CEO?

 Leading OrderUp during the height of the pandemic was an interesting challenge.
 Restaurants were among the hardest hit industries and it was difficult to see their businesses struggle.
 However, the pandemic forced management teams to rethink their operations, a catalyst that acted as a tailwind for OrderUp.
-This made it easier to speak with restaurant operators about our opportunity to help.
+This made it easier to speak to restaurant operators about our opportunity to help.

 What are the biggest challenges restaurants face today?

 Seventy percent of restaurants are currently understaffed.
-According to the National Restaurant Association’s 2022 State of the Industry report, recruiting and retaining talent is the primary challenge restaurants face.
+According to the US National Restaurant Association’s 2022 State of the Industry report, recruiting and retaining talent is the primary challenge restaurants face.
 Many on-demand marketplaces also hurt independent restaurants.
 These third-party apps have often charged unsustainable fees, shrinking margins on purchases.
 Orders placed through these apps also prevent restaurants from building direct relationships with their guests, a crucial requirement for building a loyal, repeat guest base.

 We're working on these challenges with zero-fee online ordering, and the restaurant owns the relationship with the guest, not us.